Next battle over access to abortion will focus on pills

 Use of abortion pills has been rising in the U.S. since 2000 when the Food and Drug Administration approved mifepristone — the main drug used in medication abortions.
 More than half of U.S. abortions are now done with pills, rather than surgery, according to the Guttmacher Institute, a research group that supports abortion rights.

 The FDA last year lifted a long-standing requirement that women pick up abortion pills in person.
-Mail delivery is also now allowed nationwide.
+Federal regulations now also allow mail delivery nationwide.
+Even so, 19 states have passed laws requiring a medical clinician to be physically present when abortion pills are administered to a patient.

+South Dakota is among them, joining several states, including Texas, Kentucky, Arkansas, Ohio, Tennessee and Oklahoma, where Republicans have moved to further restrict access to abortion pills in recent months.

 Those moves have spurred online services that offer information on getting abortion pills and consultations to get a prescription.
 After the woman in South Dakota found that the state’s only abortion clinic could not schedule her in time for a medication abortion, she found an online service, called Just The Pill, that advised her to drive across to Minnesota for a phone consultation with a doctor.
 A week later, she came back to Minnesota for the pills.